fbelik/CaratheodoryFigures/README.md

-Source code for replicating figures for X paper.
+### Source code for replicating fiures in the paper *Efficient and Robust Carathéodory-Steinitz Pruning of Positive Discrete Measures*.